 The objective of INA is to improve the accessibility of Government through public information or electronic transactions.
 These transactions may be between Citizens and Government, Businesses and Government or between Governmental Agencies and offices.
 INA manages and hosts the State of Arkansas's web portal, Arkansas.gov and provides secure online payment processing through Arkansas GovPay, the State's payment portal.

-The State of Arkansas formed this organization to build, market, manage (host) and support websites and online services within the state.
+The State of Arkansas formed this organization to build, market, manage (host) and support online services within the state.
 This partnership alleviates the need for agencies to issue an RFP seeking an independent vendor for expensive web sites and online services.
-Instead, these services are centralized and available under the master contract to agencies of all sizes at little or no cost.
+Instead, these services are centralized and available under the master contract to agencies of all sizes.
 Agencies execute a service level agreement with INA for desired services.